Roderigo Lopes: Early life and family

-Rodrigo Lopes was born into a family of Jewish origin in Portugal around 1517.
+Rodrigo Lopes was born in Crato, Portugal into a family of Jewish origin around 1517.
 His father, António Lopes, was physician to King John III of Portugal, and had been baptised into the Roman Catholic Church under coercion in 1497.
 Lopes was baptised and raised in the Catholic faith as a converso or New Christian, and educated at the University of Coimbra.
 He received a BA degree under the name Ruy Lopes on 7 February 1540, then an MA on 4 December 1541; he enrolled for a medical course on 23 December that year.
 Records do not survive regarding his doctorate, but according to his biographer Edgar Samuel it is probable that he received it in 1544.

 Amid the Portuguese Inquisition, Lopes was alleged to be a Crypto-Jew or marrano—one of Jewish descent who professed the Christian faith, but secretly adhered to the Judaism of his ancestors—and was compelled to leave Portugal.
 He settled in England in 1559, anglicising his first name as "Roger", and successfully resumed his practice as a doctor in London.
 He joined the Church of England.
 He soon became the house physician at St Bartholomew's Hospital in Smithfield.
 A colleague there, the surgeon William Clowes, noted in 1591 that "Lopes showed himself to be both careful and very skilful ... in his counsel in dieting, purging and bleeding."

 Around 1563 Lopes married Sarah Anes (b.
 1550), the eldest daughter of another New Christian refugee from the Portuguese Inquisition, the merchant Dunstan Anes, who had settled in London in 1540.
 According to Samuel, both the Anes and Lopes households secretly practised Judaism, which was then illegal in England, while outwardly conforming as Anglicans.
 Other scholars are ambivalent on the matter; Lopes would always insist that he was a Christian.
 Roderigo and Sarah had four sons and two daughters, of whom at least the eldest five—Ellyn (Elinor), Ambrose, Douglas, William and Ann—were baptised within the hospital precincts at St Bartholomew-the-Less between 1564 and 1579.
-Lopes' brother Lewis lived with them in Holborn; a second brother, Diego Lopes Aleman, became a merchant in Antwerp and Venice.
+Lopes's brother Lewis lived with them in Holborn; a second brother, Diego Lopes Aleman, became a merchant in Antwerp and Venice.